-As an online learner, you must be able to manage technical difficulties, as power outages, connection problems and other technical issues are always a possibility.
-Technology will sometimes fail; for this reason, it is advisable to complete your assigned work prior to the due date.
+As an online learner, students must be able to manage technical difficulties, as power outages, connection problems and other technical issues are always a possibility.
+Technology will sometimes fail; for this reason, it is advisable for students to complete assigned work prior to the due date.

-Instructor - If your instructor experiences a power outage, an Internet service outage, an LMS (Canvas) or other technical issue that significantly affects online assignments, the ability to grade assignments, or the instructor/student communication channel is significantly disrupted, adjustments to due dates will be made, as appropriate.
+Instructor - If an instructor experiences a power outage, an Internet service outage, an LMS (Canvas) or other technical issue that significantly affects online assignments, the ability to grade assignments, or the instructor/student communication channel is significantly disrupted, adjustments to due dates will be made, as appropriate.

-Student - If you experience a power outage, Internet service outage, LMS (Canvas) or other technical issue, you are held responsible for completing your assigned work in a timely manner.
+Student - If a student experiences a power outage, Internet service outage, LMS (Canvas) or other technical issue, the student is responsible for completing assigned work in a timely manner.
 Harding University is not responsible for the student's access to a working computer or reliable Internet service.
 An Internet outage or computer issue is not an excuse for late work.
 A backup plan for reliable Internet service and a working computer is prudent.
-Should you experience any such issues, communicate with your instructor in a timely manner.
+If an issue occurs, the student should communicate with the instructor in a timely manner.